pixelgrade/customify/README.md

-Pages select | No | The standard WordPress Page Select [Select2](https://select2.github.io/) | No | An awesome select [Presets](#presets_title) | No | An radio input option to select a group of options (inception style ^^)
+Pages select | No | The standard WordPress Page Select [Select2](https://select2.github.io/) | No | An awesome select [Presets](#presets_title) | No | An radio input option to select a group of options (inception style ^^) HTML field | No | A field which allows you to add custom HTML in customizer and hook into it with javascript later ;)

 ### Live Preview Support<a name="live_preview_support"></a>